 Image Credit: Deposit Photos

-Eucalyptus plants have some of the most amazing scents.
-Beyond its scent and medicinal uses, it also can repel mosquitoes.
+Eucalyptus plants have some of the most amazing scents, medicinal uses, and the ability to repel mosquitoes.

 rosemary plant